kcklee/FoodGuideApp/README.md

 ***What will the application do?***

 My food guide application will keep track of food locations that a user wants to try out.
-It lets a user enter food locations, view information about them, and rate them.
+It lets a user enter food locations, view information about them, and add/edit their details.
 Possible features include listing all places that they want to try; showing food locations and their details; marking the food locations they've tried.

 ***Who will use it?***